Spirto di Dio - SATB

 "Conflicting thoughts that make war together, let my anxious heart breath.
 Disappointed, the tender affection aches, offended [with] indignant esteem.
 I want to know which is greater: anger or sorrow."

-Lascia che nel suo viso - Soprano, mandolin or archlute, continuo, [or keyboard]
+Lascia che nel suo viso: Soprano, mandolin or archlute, continuo

 From Act II, Scene 1 of Teofane, Lotti's last opera.
 Scored for mandolin and continuo, though it works well with a harpsichord or other keyboard instrument.
 It also requires a soprano with Top D. It was written for the castrato Matteo Berselli, who played the part of Adelberto.
 In this point of the opera, Adelberto has been imprisoned, and has been scolded by Matilda for his inconstancy.